 The concept of health/illness MUST be reconsidered

 As you are more than likely to be aware, Germ Theory is a disaster, and Terrain Theory seems to fill in quite a few gaps, although it remains a hit-and-miss approach, when it comes to healing people, which unfortunately includes the approaches by most “naturopaths.”
 Terrain Theory can let you down perhaps because much of it still sticks to a traditional theory of what makes people sick.
 After reconsidering my 50-year-long, often hands-on experience of modern “Medicine,” I wrote my flagship article on the subject.
-The good news is that I avoid technical terms in order to make the contents highly-accessible and generally-comprehensible, but bad news is that it needs quite a bit of time to read it and process it at the level it might become useful for the reader.
+The good news is that I avoid technical terms in order to make the contents highly-accessible and generally-comprehensible, but the bad news is that it needs quite a bit of time to read it and process to the extent that might become useful for the reader.
 Only a few readers managed to venture far enough to profit from the contents:

 https://rayhorvaththesource.substack.com/p/what-makes-people-sick-apart-from